shabha7092/Listing-Recommender/README.md

 # listing-recommender
-This machine learning module implements learning to rank to return relevant documents/listings for a user query.
+This machine learning module implements LETOR (learning to rank) to return relevant documents/listings for a user query.

 * Xgboost
 * Xgboost-extension